TheFischerLab/FLEXR/README.md

 ## Usage examples

-`Ringer_refine` relies on electron density measurements calculated by Ringer.
+`FLEXR` relies on electron density measurements calculated by Ringer.
 Ringer is packaged in the MMTBX module of the CCTBX library.
 Maps suitable for Ringer can be produced with:
 ```